-In planning and guiding the children's activities, the Staff at Amberley playgroup will consider the different ways and rates that children develop and reflect these in their practice.
-Three Characteristics of effective learning outlined in the Early Years foundation Stage 2021 are
+In planning and guiding the children's activities, the Staff at Amberley playgroup will consider the different ways and rates that children develop and adjust their practice appropriately.
+Three Characteristics of effective learning outlined in the Early Years foundation Stage 2024 are.

-- Playing and exploring: Children investigate and experience things and 'have a go' - Active learning: Children concentrate and keep on trying if they encounter difficulties, and enjoy achievements - Creating and thinking critically: Children have and develop their own ideas, making links between ideas and developing strategies for doing things
+- Playing and exploring: Children investigate and experience things and 'have a go'. - Active learning: Children concentrate and keep on trying if they encounter difficulties and enjoy achievements. - Creating and thinking critically: Children have and develop their own ideas, making links between ideas and developing strategies for doing things.

-Statutory Framework for the Early Years foundation Stage 2021 Section 1.15
+Statutory Framework for the Early Years foundation Stage 2024 Section 1.18